-In 2016 we published a public position on deforestation-free sourcing (PDF), where we commit ourselves to taking steps to ensure that we are sourcing commodities in a responsible way.
+We have a public position on deforestation-free sourcing (PDF), which commits to take steps to ensure that we are sourcing commodities in a responsible way.

 Palm oil production can have damaging effects in important rainforest areas.
-In 2016, in collaboration with Rainforest Alliance, we have developed a sourcing standard for oil palm materials1 which we piloted with selected Consumer Healthcare brands.
-We are a small user of palm oil, and in 2016 we purchased this material from a supplier certificated to an internationally recognised standard for sustainable palm oil growing for our UK Horlicks brand.
-For the remaining amount of direct palm oil used in our operations we have offset this with book&claim certificates.
+In 2016, in collaboration with Rainforest Alliance, we developed a sourcing standard for oil palm materials1 which we piloted with selected Consumer Healthcare brands.
 Our current focus of activity is to understand oil palm derivatives and how our suppliers who provide these materials address environmental issues.
 Our aim is to ensure that all direct suppliers of palm oil, kernel oil and its derivatives used in our products are free from deforestation, although we recognise this is a challenge due to the complex nature of our supply chains.

 We have been working with the Rainforest Alliance to map risk in our paper packaging supply chain.
 We used this analysis to support our sourcing standard for packaging, and we regularly assess suppliers to ensure they meet the standard2.
-According to most recent assessment, 88% of our paper packaging materials used in our own operations are sourced responsibly, an increase of 17% from 2015.
-We achieved this by sourcing more materials from paper mills that are certified with the Forest Stewardship Council certification scheme.
-Our 2020 goal is to source at least 90% of our paper packaging for GSK branded products according to the standard.
+We set a 2020 goal to source at least 90% of our paper packaging from responsible sources.
+In 2018, we successfully exceeded this goal with 93% of our paper packaging sourced responsibly.
+We are continuing our focus on responsible packaging and are now aiming to source 100% of our paper packaging from responsible sources by 2030.

 1 GSK expectations for oil palm materials: no deforestation, no development on peatlands, no human exploitation and respect of the rights of local or indigenous communities, access by suppliers and producers to a credible grievance mechanism